[Note: If the effect size is positive it shows a male advantage, if it is negative it shows a female advantage.]

 Now let’s look at the sex differences in mate preferences.

-There are large sex differences in mate preference, which are consistent cross-culturally and cross-generationally and across multiple methods of analysis (such as questionnaires and personal advertisements).
+There are large sex differences in what people find important in a partner, which are consistent cross-culturally and cross-generationally and across multiple methods of analysis (such as questionnaires and personal advertisements).
 (Feingold, 1992)

 In a large meta-analysis (Feingold, 1992) of non-physical traits using questionnaires the author found that women rated socioeconomic status (d=-0.69, N=6830), ambitiousness (d=-0.67, N=3174), character (d=-0.35, N=5779), Intelligence (d=-0.3, N=6541), humour (d=-0.14, N=4000) and personality (d=-0.08, N=666) more important than men.
 And when conducting a meta-analysis on non-physical traits using personal advertisements they also found females showed greater stipulation for character seeking (d=-0.39, N= 2042) and socioeconomic status (d=-0.57, N=3089).